bcoin-org/bcoin-org.github.io/guides-markdown/wallets.md

 While bcoin uses HD wallets, it does allow you to import individual keys into a wallet.
 This can be a handy feature in certain cases, but it means you'll need to backup any imported keys separately as they will not be recoverable simply by using your seed.

 But what exactly is the seed for an HD wallet?
-It can come in several forms, but bcoin implements [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) which enables seeds to be represented by a mnemonic of twelve common words.
+It can come in several forms, but bcoin implements [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) which enables seeds to be represented by a mnemonic made up common words.
 This means your seed can be easily spoken, written down, or perhaps even memorized.
 But be careful!
 Your seed can be used to recover and spend everything in your HD wallet (except for the aforementioned imported keys), so treat it like you would an actual wallet with cash in it.

+By default, mnemonics in bcoin are made up of twelve words representing 128 bits of entropy.
+This is a common standard that is far and away beyond what cutting edge computers can hope to crack.
+But if you want additional entropy, bcoin supports up to 512 bits of entropy which makes a 48 word mnemonic.

 ### Accounts